stackitcloud/stackit-cli/docs/stackit_beta_security-group-rules_list.md

 ### Synopsis

-Lists all security group rules in a security group of a project
+Lists all security group rules in a security group of a project.

 ```
 stackit beta security-group-rules list [flags]